 New Zealand Cattle

-The best desiccated liver supplements are made from the best cattle, and New Zealand is renowned for producing the best cattle in the world.
+High quality liver supplements are made from the best cattle, and New Zealand is renowned for producing some of the world’s healthiest cattle.

-New Zealand cows are born and raised on open GMO-free pastures and fed their natural grass diet throughout their lives — allowing them to have a superior nutritional profile to US-raised cows.
-The organ meats of New Zealand cattle are prized for their purity and feature in the best organ meat supplements.
+New Zealand cows are born and raised on open GMO-free pastures and fed their natural grass diet throughout their lives — resulting in superior nutritional profile over conventionally raised cows.
+The organ meats of New Zealand cattle are prized for their purity and feature in the the finest organ meat supplements.

-The superior quality of cattle New Zealand ranching directly translates into superior quality organ meats.
+The high quality of cattle New Zealand ranching directly translates into high quality organ meats.

 Key nutritional differences include: